 AI doesn't know your affiliate program's actual conversion rate.
 It doesn't know that Product A outperforms Product B based on your click data.
 It doesn't know that your audience skews toward budget-conscious buyers in their 30s.
 That context has to come from you — embedded in the brief.

 The non-obvious insight here: AI content underperforms not because of the writing quality, but because of missing E-E-A-T signals.
 Adding a first-person product insight, a real comparison data point, or a named author with credentials consistently improves performance.
 Build that into your brief template, and AI content competes with hand-written posts.
+For a complete walkthrough of how to build this into an automated system, the guide on how to automate blog content strategy covers the full setup.

 Tracking Profitability: Knowing Which Content Is Actually Making You Money